Michaela Alexis Shows How to Optimize LinkedIn Pages for Your Business

 Moreover, you can also share your company page in unique content.
 So, for example, if you just scored an amazing, new client, share that with your viewers but also tag the company.
 In this way, you take the trust you’ve created in your audience and channel it to the company page.

 Just remember that if you’re talking about any person or company, always tag them.
-It’s crucial to do so because when you tag people in your content, it has the potential to reach their entire LinkedIn network as well!Stop losing money on PPC - Get your Free Demo of BetterMetrics today
+It’s crucial to do so because when you tag people in your content, it has the potential to reach their entire LinkedIn network as well!Take control of your ads with real-time campaign reports.
+Get Your Free Trial Now

 So, to make the most out of LinkedIn, your aim should be to activate your company pages and post regular content on them that brings real value to your audience.
 Other than that, you should tag people or other companies whenever possible, explore LinkedIn events, create connections with the right people (and then invite them to those events), and finally, involve all team members in the process.